AnonMiraj/Scholarships-opportunities-CS/programs/Malaysia_Technical_Cooperation_Programme_Scholarship.md

 - Copy of the passport
 - Transcripts of undergraduate studies
 - Proof of English proficiency (IELTS/TOEFL/College letter)
-- Admission letter from a Malaysian university (optional)
+- Admission letter from a Malaysian university (optional but preferred)
 - Two letters of recommendation
-- CV
+- Curriculum Vitae (CV)
 - A Health certificate you can find it the MTCP Website

 ---